Table of Contents[Hide][Show]

 In many ways, the United States is much safer now than in past decades.
-For example, reported burglaries dropped more than 30 percent between 2007 and 2016, according to the FBI.
+For example, in recent years reported burglaries dropped more than 30 percent according to the FBI.
 But if your home is burglarized or sustains damage from a fire or flooding, statistics offer little comfort.

 Fortunately, there are measures you can take to protect your home and family from crime and the forces of nature.
 Smart home security technology combines green sensibilities with the Internet of Things (IoT) to create integrated systems that can control nearly every aspect of a home’s appliances and utilities, from turning lights on and off to arming a full-fledged security system.
 As an added bonus, these technologies can help you save money along the way.